 With cost preventing most candidates from pursuing an HGV career, we secure financing for over 85% of our drivers.
 If you go to your local training centre, you would tend to pay cash upfront for the service.
 With our service, we provide a funding option where it can be paid off over 48 months – significantly increasing the candidate pool.
 Moreover, our training is designed to be equivalent to many commercial training programmes and we ensure that our candidates are work ready upon completion.

-Why do workers choose to engage with your service, and what do you believe makes STS unique?
+Why do workers choose to engage with your service, and what do you believe makes HGVT unique?

 Solomon: We have the largest network of training locations across the UK, and our experience means we successfully guide 3,000 drivers a year through their HGV training.